AlexGose/learning-curve/README.md

 A Jupyter notebook demonstrating how to plot a learning curve for an example [Pytorch](https://github.com/pytorch/pytorch) model is coming soon.
 The learning curve is one where the x-axis represents training set size, not the more common number of training loop iterations.
 Please open an [issue](https://github.com/AlexGose/learning-curve/issues) if you know of any such publicly available examples, and I will list them here.

-Additional information on related software will also appear here soon.
-The repository will be updated frequently; so, please check back soon.

 This project is new.
 Rapid and dramatic changes are likely.
-The repository may even be deleted at some point.
-Use at your own risk.
+Please check back soon for updates.

 ## Benefits of Learning Curves